 Carbon monoxide (CO) is a compound with molecules each consisting of one oxygen and one carbon atom.
 In astronomy, CO emission lines are used to detect molecular clouds.
 Though the clouds are primarily molecular hydrogen, the hydrogen lines are weak and only detectable in nearby clouds.
-One series of useful CO lines is due to the steps in possible rotational energy, i.e.,
+A series of very useful CO lines is due to the steps in CO's possible rotational energy (CO transitions), i.e.,

 |CO(7-6)||806.7 GHz||0.37 mm|